Mounted Carabiniers (France): Ancien Régime

 The French carabiniers are first mentioned at the battle of Neerwinden in 1693 commanded by Prince de Conti.
 Although their original role was that of a mounted police similar to the Gendarmes, as combat troops they were first took the form of separate companies within each cavalry regiments on 29 October 1691 under Louis XIV.
 Only later was an independent regiment or cavalerie de reserve established in 1693 under the command of Duc du Maine.
 However at that time all French cavalry other than the gendarmes were called light cavalry, and their first name was Corps royal des carabiniers, organised by brigading of four squadrons commanded by a lieutenant-colonel.

 The Corps was enlarged to ten squadrons by the start of the Seven Years' War.
 Their depot was in Strasbourg, where it remained for a century.
-On 13 May 1758 the Corps was renamed Royal carabiniers de monsieur le Comte de Provence.
-By 1762 the Corps was enlarged to five brigades of thirty squadrons, but was reduced to two regiments in 1788.
+On 13 May 1758, the Corps was renamed Royal carabiniers de monsieur le Comte de Provence.
+By 1762, the Corps was enlarged to five brigades of thirty squadrons, but was reduced to two regiments in 1788.

 Revolutionary and Napoleonic Wars

-The 1st and 2nd Carabiniers-à-Cheval were created in 1787, as regiments of heavy cavalry.
-They participated with distinction to the French Revolutionary Wars and Napoleonic Wars.
+The 1st and 2nd Carabiniers-à-Cheval were created in 1788, as regiments of heavy cavalry.
+They participated with distinction in the French Revolutionary Wars and Napoleonic Wars.

 Their uniform was described by the Etat militaire de l'an X (1802): "National blue costume and scarlet lapels, blue collar, bearskin hat, yellow bandolier and belt, with white plait on the edges.
 Horse equipage: saddle à la française, blue cover with white plait on the edges, a grenade in the corners, the ornaments of the bridle stamped with a grenade."
-Before 1810 the Carabiniers-à-Cheval did not wear a cuirass.
+Before 1810, the Carabiniers-à-Cheval did not wear a cuirass.

 The decree of 24 December 1809 altered the uniform of the carabiniers: white costume, double steel cuirass (breastplate and backplate) covered with brass sheathing (copper for officers), helmet with a peak and which covered the back of the neck, with a golden-yellow copper crest decorated with a chenille made of scarlet bristle.
 Their armament included a carbine, a sabre (straight-bladed before c.
-1811, then "a la Montmorency" – with a very slight curve) and a pair of pistols.
+1811, then "à la Montmorency" – with a very slight curve) and a pair of pistols.